publishpress/publishpress.github.io/docs/development/review-library.md

 Keeping the library activated only by the free plugin allows both versions, free and pro, to share the same options and metadata stored in the database, avoiding duplicated banners or review requests.

-Please, **only use this library in the Free plugin** and do not disable or block it in the Pro version.
+Please, **only initialize this library in the Free plugin** and do not disable or block it in the Pro version.
 We want to keep it enabled for both free and pro users.

 ## Testing